Display Screen Equipment Assessment (DSE)

 The workstations should be assessed as soon as possible i.e. when the employee undertakes employment.

-It is important to remember that setups might be different for different people and as such just because the workstation has been assessed for the predecessor it doesn't necessary mean it will be correctly setup for the new employee.
+It is important to remember that setups might be different for different people and as such just because the workstation has been assessed for the predecessor it doesn't necessarily mean it will be correctly set up for the new employee.

 A Qualified assessor will survey the setup and will speak to the user, based on the findings we might recommend changes (which might vary from simple chair/screen adjustment - which we will help with during our visit to more complex i.e. additional equipment might be required or the lighting might need to be increased.